Rules and Policies

 All camp guests, visitors, Scouts, and leaders must check in and out at the Administration Building when arriving to or leaving from camp.

 Many Point's program is designed and intended for registered members and the adult leaders who will be working with them.
-Other family members or guests may visit the unit campsite with the approval of the Scoutmaster, but if they would like to camp or participate in the program, they must do so through Family Island.
+Other family members (inlcuding siblings or other youth-aged relatives) or guests may visit the unit campsite with the approval of the Scoutmaster, but if they would like to camp or participate in the program, they must do so through Family Camp.

 Aquatics

-• The camp aquatics policy follows those stated in Safety Afloat and Safe Swim Defense.
-We will follow these for all waterfront usage.
+- The camp aquatics policy follows those stated in Safety Afloat and Safe Swim Defense.
+We follow these for all waterfront usage.

-• A unit may have a unit waterfront if they comply with the rules of Safety Afloat and Safe Swim Defense.
+- A unit may have a campsite waterfront and use Many Point's boats and canoes if they comply with the rules of Safety Afloat and Safe Swim Defense.

-• These same policies apply for any personal watercraft beached.
-Jet skis are not allowed except in nationally approved programs.
+- These same policies apply for any personal watercraft beached at Many Point.
+As a special aside, personal jet skis are not allowed at camp.

-• Troops that want to bring a motor boat must inform camp prior to attending.
-Troops may park the boat at their campsite.
-This may require mooring the boat off shore in some cases.
+- Units that want to bring a motor boat must inform camp at least 2 weeks before arrival.
+Troops may park the boat at their campsite, but some larger boats may require mooring off shore due to the depth of the lake.

-Alcohol is not to be consumed at camp.
+Alcohol and THC-infused drinks or food items are not to be consumed at camp.
 Leaders should be of sound mind and body while at camp and not under the influence of alcohol or any other substances.
-Tobacco and vaping products are not allowed to be used on Northern Star Scouting Properties.
+Tobacco, marijuana, and vaping products are not allowed to be used on Northern Star Scouting Properties.
 Leaders can only use tobacco products off camp property.

 Bikes

-Adult leaders and Scouts can bring bikes to camp, though hiking still remains the encouraged general method of transportation.
+Adult leaders and Scouts can bring bikes to camp, though hiking still remains the encouraged general method of transportation at Many Point.
 All program areas within a camp can be reached on foot.
-Those who choose to use their own bikes to get to the more distant parts of Many Point, such as the Administration Building from some parts of camp, must agree to follow Many Point's bike safety policies.
+Those who choose to use their own bikes to get to the more distant parts of Many Point must agree to follow Many Point's bike safety policies.
 Failure to comply with these regulations will result in the loss of riding privileges.
 Bike riders must follow all traffic regulations:

 Campsite Improvements

 Any permanent improvement to your campsite must be approved by the Many Point Camp Director or Camp Ranger.
-No permanent benches, platforms, docks or other structures may be built without advance approval.
+No permanent benches, platforms, docks, or other structures may be built without pre-approval.
 Please keep Many Point rustic!

 Cell Phones